 I am interested at exploring how teachers and students deal with mathematical abstraction in teaching and learning in an attempt to translate abstract mathematical concepts into understandable ideas.

-I am a Mathematics Instructor and the Math and Science Department Coordinator at Alexander College.
 I have taught at the University of the Fraser Valley, Vancouver Community College, Thompson Rivers University, and Champlain Regional College.

 I hold an M.Sc. in Pure Mathematics from McGill University, a B.A. (honours) in Mathematics and Philosophy from Queen's University, and a Provincial Instructor's Diploma from Vancouver Community College.